-Huntington's disease worsens over time.
+Regardless of at what age it starts, Huntington’s disease worsens over time.
 It is an inherited (genetic) disease.
 Each child of a parent with Huntington's disease has a 50% chance of inheriting the illness.

 Huntington’s disease is relatively uncommon.
 It affects people from all ethnic groups.
 The disease affects males and females equally.

 - Intellectual ability

 - Uncontrollable movements

 - Difficulty swallowing